 Pictures of socks, shorts, shirts, and dinosaurs help your preschooler know where things go.

-For example, I went online and found the Thomas the Tank Engine home page, printed it out, and taped it to Daniel's bin of Thomas toys.
+Color or tape pictures of the items inside every box, bin, or bag.
+For example, I found the Thomas the Tank Engine home page online, printed it out, and taped it to Daniel's bin of Thomas toys.

 Here are some of my favorite bedroom ideas for preschoolers bulky and hard-to-stash playtime favorites: